ArturoHDZG/Bienes-Raices/README.md

         - `extension=pdo_pgsql`
         - `extension=pgsql`

+## Importing the Database

+To import the database, follow these steps:

+1. Open your database client and connect to your local database server.
+2. Create a new database with the name `tico_casas_db`.
+3. Select the newly created database and run the `tico_casas_db.sql` file to import the data.

 ### Running the Project

 1. Serve the project by navigating to the `/public` directory and running the command `php -S localhost:3000`.